athertahir/deep-learning-time-series-forecasting/chapter_22/Lab19.md

 subject in turn and a final plot for the activity level.
 Each series will have the same number of time steps (length of x-axis), therefore, it may be useful to create a subplot for each variable and align all plots vertically so we can compare the movement on each variable.
-Theplotsubject() function below implements this behavior for theXandydata for a single subject.
+Theplotsubject() function below implements this behavior for the `X` and `y` data for a single subject.
 The function assumes the same order of the variables (3rd axis) as was loaded in theloaddataset()function.

 A crude title is also added to each plot so we don’t get easily confused